Whizz kid alert: Auckland teen crowned the world's Microsoft PowerPoint champion

 An Auckland teenager has been crowned the world's Microsoft PowerPoint champion.

-Fifteen-year-old Tristan Mona, an Avondale College student, beat over 760,000 competitors from more than 100 countries in a timed and graded exam to recreate a presentation put together by Certiport and Microsoft.
+Fifteen-year-old Tristan Mona, an Avondale College student, beat more than 760,000 competitors from over 100 countries in a timed and graded exam to recreate a presentation put together by Certiport and Microsoft.

+Since February he has been practising his PowerPoint skills 24 hours per week - around three hours per day, and undertaking 70 practice tests.

 Students enter the Microsoft Office Specialist World Championship to prove their master skills in Microsoft Word, Excel and PowerPoint.

-Mona, who was 14 when he took the exam and aspires to be a tech entrepreneur, was awarded the title and a $7,000 cash prize at the Hilton Orlando Lake Buena Vista in Florida, US last weekend.
+Mona, who was 14 when he took the exam and aspires to be a tech entrepreneur, was awarded the title and a $7000 cash prize at the Hilton Orlando Lake Buena Vista in Florida, US last week.

 Ray Murray, vice president of IT service management company Pearson VUE, said the competition prepared students for academic study and the workforce.